 What this tool actually answers

-It answers a single, focused question: with this much annual profit, which structure leaves more cash with my family this year?
+A single, focused question: with this much annual profit, which structure leaves more cash with my family this year?
 It does not advise on asset protection, succession, capital gains rollover on incorporation, payroll tax thresholds for owner salaries, or bucket company strategies — see an accountant for those decisions.

 When does it make sense to switch from sole trader to a Pty Ltd company?